What happens if I’m injured at the gym?

 Some cases that constitute a breach in the gym’s duty of care might include:

-- Personal trainer negligence - It’s the responsibility of a personal trainer to arrange exercises that help you meet your fitness goals, but they can’t put you at risk.
+- Personal trainer negligence – It’s the responsibility of a all personal trainers to arrange exercises that help you meet your fitness goals, but they can’t put you at risk.
 If an instructor ordered you to lift a particular weight beyond your range, and you injured your arms in the process, this would be a case of negligence.
 The gym did not adequately protect you, and a reasonable person would deem the injury a likely result.

 - Faulty or broken equipment – Again, a gym would have breached their duty of care if equipment is faulty or broken yet still made available for use.
 If a cycling machine had poorly supported legs, and you were to fall while exercising and be injured, you would again be owed due compensation.